 Can diarrhea and constipation occur at the same time?

-The quick fluctuation in symptoms from diarrhea to constipation, and vice versa, is characteristic of IBS-M (mixed type) and may occur due to various reasons, differing among individuals.
-(10)
+The quick fluctuation in symptoms from diarrhea to constipation and vice versa is characteristic of IBS-M (mixed type) and may occur due to various reasons, differing among individuals.
+(11)

 How can a traveler’s diarrhea be prevented?

-Traveling internationally, especially to developing countries, can expose you to different diarrhea-causing bacteria.
-The most common cause of traveler’s diarrhea is an infection with E. coli, which can quickly spread through contaminated water.
+Traveling internationally, especially to developing countries, can expose you to different diarrhea-causing bacteria such as E. coli.

 The following steps may help in preventing traveler’s diarrhea: